venkateshkuppusamy/gRpc.Net_Samples/gRPC_AspNetCore/Readme.md

             <Protobuf Include="Protos\greet.proto" GrpcServices="GrpcClient" />
         </ItemGroup>
         ```
 4. Create a Blog service in GrpcServer project .
 Create blog, Read blog and Read blog lines. \
-       Read blog lines is grpc stream service implement with client cancellation to cancel the server streaming.
+       Read blog lines is grpc stream service implement with client cancellation to cancel the server streaming. \

- 5. Add Interceptor to all client calls.
+5. Add Interceptor to all client calls. \
     a.
-Add ClientIntercetor.cs class and link that to the channel.
+Add ClientIntercetor.cs class and link that to the channel.\
     b.
-ClientInterceptor.cs class had a commonn deadline set for all the grpc calls.
+ClientInterceptor.cs class had a commonn deadline set for all the grpc calls.\

- 6. Add Interceptor to all Server calls.
+6. Add Interceptor to all Server calls.\
     a.
 Add ServerInterceptor.cs class.
-Implement the necessary method in our case UnaryServerHandler method.
+Implement the necessary method in our case UnaryServerHandler method. \
     b.
-In the startup file in ConfiguresServices method add the interceptor.
+In the startup file in ConfiguresServices method add the interceptor. \

+7. Unit Testing of GrpcClient project by mocking grpcserviceclients. \
+    a.
+Create a unit test project.
+Add Nuget references- Grpc.Core and Grpc.Core.Testing and Moq.
+Add GrpcClient project
+        reference \
+    b.
+In the unit test methods. use Moq to mock grpcserviceclient object.\